nokinger/serverTest/source/crossdev/rt_hints.rst

 Avoiding page-faults
 ====================

 Another source of non-deterministic latencies are page-faults.
 Page-faults occur when the cpu needs data or instructions not loaded in the L1, the highest, cache.
 The picture below shows the internal structure of the core component of the application-carrier-board.

 .. figure:: images/LS1021_Blockdiagram.png

-To avoid page faults each thread has to call early as possible the command ``mlockall(MCL_CURRENT|MCL_FUTURE)``. mlockall locks all the pages in a process' virtual memory address space, and/or any that are added to it in the future.
+To avoid page faults each thread has to call as early as possible the command ``mlockall(MCL_CURRENT|MCL_FUTURE)``. mlockall locks all memory-pages in a process' virtual memory address space, and/or any that are added to it in the future.
 This includes the pages of the code, data and stack segment, as well as shared libraries, user space kernel data, shared memory, and memory mapped files.
-Another aspect is that creating a new thread new memory will be allocated for a new stack and for the thread administration.
+Another aspect is that when creating a new thread new memory will be allocated for a new stack and thread administration.
 These allocations will result in new page faults too.
 Therefore all threads need to be created at startup time, before RT show time.
 This can be done by allocating and touching the later needed process memory at program start.
 An example is given by the next code snippet.

 .. code-block:: cpp